doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

-For a bundle located at ``src/Acme/HelloBundle``, the fixture classes should live inside ``src/Acme/HelloBundle/DataFixtures/ORM`` or ``src/Acme/HelloBundle/DataFixtures/MongoDB`` respectively for the ORM and ODM, This tutorial assumes that you are using the ORM - but fixtures can be added just as easily if you're using the ODM.
+For a bundle located at ``src/Acme/HelloBundle``, the fixture classes should live inside ``src/Acme/HelloBundle/DataFixtures/ORM`` or ``src/Acme/HelloBundle/DataFixtures/MongoDB`` respectively for the ORM and ODM.
+This tutorial assumes that you are using the ORM - but fixtures can be added just as easily if you're using the ODM.